 - Place on a parchment lined baking sheet and press monster eyes in the middle.

-- Place baking sheet and cookies in the fridge to chill for 15 minutes.
+- Place prepared baking sheet and cookies in the fridge to chill for 15 minutes.

 - Bake for 6 to 8 minutes.